Looking for new funny German insults to use with friends?

 A Klappspaten (m) is strange tool.
 It looks like a shovel, it functions like a shovel, but it just feels so … stupid.
 So if you want to insult someone who looks a person and talks like a person … well, you get the idea.

-Another -er word, the Dünnbrettbohrer (m) may refer to either a drill or a person wielding said drill for the purpose of drilling very very thin boards.
+Another entry in the -er category of famous German insults, the Dünnbrettbohrer (m) may refer to either a drill or a person wielding said drill for the purpose of drilling very very thin boards.
 If you think about it a “thin-board-driller” is a bit like a Kampfdackel, all bark and no bite.

 The mouth opens and the mouth closes.
 But all that comes out is hot air.
 That’s a Heißluftgebläse (n), literally a hot air blower or ventilator.